azhdari/Mohmd.JsonResources/README.md

 We can use all of along side each other.

 #### Global File
-Create global.json (or what every you set in `options.GlobalResourceFileName`) in root of resources directory.
+Create global.json (or whatever you set in `options.GlobalResourceFileName`) in root of resources directory.
 ```
 global.json